Edward Davenport (born 1966): 33 Portland Place

+33 Portland Place is a Marylebone mansion built in the 1770s, and designed by architect Robert Adam.
+It served as the London embassy of Sierra Leone from 1954 to 1998.

 In 1996, Davenport was introduced to Professor Cyril Foray, the former Foreign Minister and High Commissioner of Sierra Leone, during that country's civil war.
-Davenport entered into negotiations with the Sierra Leone government in order to refurbish the country's London embassy, 33 Portland Place, built in 1775 by Robert Adam and valued at £5 million.
+Davenport entered into negotiations with the Sierra Leone government in order to refurbish the London embassy, then valued at £5 million.
 He acquired a lease on the building for £50,000 but eventually claimed the property as his private residence.
 The government of Sierra Leone took legal action against Davenport in London in 1999, but the case was eventually settled with no clear victor.
 The British government offered to purchase a new building for the Sierra Leonean High Commission, leaving Davenport with the remainder of the lease.
 In 2005 a Nevis-based company, Portland Place (Historic House) Ltd, acquired the freehold of the building for £3.75 million.
 A UK company, with an identical name, Portland Place (Historic House) Ltd, is registered at 33 Portland Place with assets and turnover listed as nil.

 The property was regularly hired out for tango and pole-dancing lessons and parties, leading to many complaints from neighbours.
 In 2005, the Sunday Mirror reported that orgies were being held at Davenport's mansion.
 In July 2006 Westminster City Council issued an enforcement order directing Davenport to cease using the property for "commercial and non-residential purposes" but this was essentially ignored and unauthorised use continued.

 Davenport has also hired out the building for high-profile events, including exhibitions, films and photography shoots for figures such as Kate Moss, Johnny Depp and Helena Bonham Carter.
 All Visual Arts used it for a Frieze Art Fair exhibition titled Vanitas: The Transience of Earthly Pleasures in 2010 and singer Amy Winehouse used it to shoot the video for her hit song Rehab.
 In April 2010, the house doubled as Lionel Logue's clinic in Oscar-winning film The King's Speech starring Colin Firth.
 A number of porn films were also reportedly shot there.

 In July 2010, following a party at 33 Portland Place, Westminster City Council brought a legal action against Davenport charging him with breaching a noise abatement order.
 The case was dismissed by Judge Purdy at Westminster City Magistrates Court, and Davenport was awarded £28,000 in costs.
 Later that month Westminster City Council brought an action at the High Court charging that Davenport's use of the property breached planning permission.
 The council reported that Davenport had filled a small pool with 1,000 litres of cognac.
 Davenport was found to have breached the 2006 enforcement notice and a High Court judge issued a permanent ban on the use of the house for non-residential purposes.
 In April 2011 Davenport lost an appeal against the injunction.